clrtrm/logbook/README.md

     - [failover](https://www.fortinet.com/resources/cyberglossary/failover): *"switching to a computer, system, network, or hardware component that is on standby if the initial system or component fails" "switchover requires human intervention to initiate the transition"*
   - watched [What is Pseudocode?](https://www.youtube.com/watch?v=Rg-fO7rDsds) by  Heidi Gentry Kolen
   - watched [Map of Computer Science](https://www.youtube.com/watch?v=SzJ46YA_RaA) by Domain of Science x2

+- `JavaScript > A bit of computer science > Recursive methods` ([link](https://www.theodinproject.com/lessons/javascript-recursive-methods))
+  - read [Recursion and stack](https://javascript.info/recursion) on javascript.info
+    - recursion: *a programming term that means calling a function from itself*
+    - two cases: base of recursion and recursive step
+    - execution context and execution context stack
+    - contexts take memory. loops can often be more effective. any recursion can be rewritten as a loop
+    - recursion depth
+    - recursive data structures: departments of an organization, nuclear families, HTML elements, linked lists
+  - watched [What is Recursion](https://www.youtube.com/watch?v=6oDQaB2one8) by Web Dev Simplified

 #### 2023-06-02
 - `Foundations > Introduction >  Motivation and Mindset` ([link](https://www.theodinproject.com/lessons/foundations-motivation-and-mindset))
   - read [How to Get Motivated: The “Do Something” Principle](https://markmanson.net/how-to-get-motivated) by Mark Manson